ubuntu/WSL/CONTRIBUTING.md

 <!-- Include start contributing intro -->

-## Ubuntu WSL and Ubuntu Pro for WSL
+## Ubuntu on WSL distribution

-The documentation for Ubuntu WSL and Ubuntu Pro for WSL are currently in the process of being merged.
-These contribution guidelines refer to both products.

-Contributions to Ubuntu WSL and Ubuntu Pro for WSL are welcomed and encouraged.
+Contributions to Ubuntu on WSL are welcomed and encouraged.

 ## Guidelines for your contributions